hubspot-vs-zoho

 HubSpot packs advanced features and replaces standalone apps like marketing automation software, but it’s expensive.
 Zoho is cheaper, but it lacks key marketing features and it’s only suitable as a sales CRM.

 EngageBay packs the best of both worlds.
-It’s cheap like Zoho and has advanced marketing, sales, and support features like HubSpot.
+It’s affordable like Zoho and has advanced marketing, sales, and support features like HubSpot.

 Here’s how Edo Modun, a sales specialist, summed up EngageBay